Is Jared Goff Tough Enough to Be the King of Hollywood?

 "I thought he blew my eye out," Nancy says now.
 "I really thought I lost my eye."

 Into high school, Jared and his pal Robbie Terheyden devised a ruthless prank on a pizza delivery man.
-Jared wrapped his friend in tape and stuffed him into a closet near the front door.
+Jared tied up his friend and stuffed him into a closet near the front door.
 When the pizza arrived, Robbie jolted out in nothing but his underwear and stormed through the door while screeching: "Save me!
 Save me!
 He's got me held hostage!"

 This prank didn't land.
 The guy delivering the pizza said he was from New York City and saw this all the time.